puavous/lmad1/README.md

 of free time during the following year, I tried to make this much more beginner-friendly, in the spirit of the beginner-friendly event that Instanssi is.
 In Instanssi 2019, "version 1.1" was already quite workable with guidance.
 In Instanssi 2020, "version 1.2" was pretty smooth to carry out.
+Instanssi 2023 had a successful "version 1.3" with 6 intros from the workshop.

-There might be some improvements again before Instanssi 2023.
-I better promise nothing, though;
+There might be some improvements again before a next time.
+I better promise nothing, though; it all depends on the time I can spare.
+Ok, ok - I promise that there won't be a hardwired white fog in the default shading model next time...
-it all depends on the time I can spare.
-On the current TODO-list would be the following, in priority order:
+Other than that, on the current TODO-list would be the following, in priority
+order:

 1. Make it easier and faster to install tools and start modifying the example entry.
-(Small things to be fixed in next version: Small installation guide for tools.
-Simplify info file customization.
-Add some guideline comments to the starter example code.)
+(Was very easy at Instanssi 2023; lots to download, so starting is bandwidth-heavy.
+Only a few small things need to be fixed in next version: Small installation guide for tools.
+Simplify info file customization; it is now a nuisance.
+Add some guiding "do this / that here" type of comments to the starter example code.
+Simplify the example (snowman already quite a load to understand).
+Note-to-self: Pick up last year's own entry as a starter example for the following year? )

 2. Improve documentation to make it easier to work between the guided workshop hours, or use this even for self-study (in the far, far, far future maybe).

+3. Gradually move towards WebGL2 features.

-3. Make material parameters more intuitive
+4. Make material parameters more intuitive

-4. Make it easier to work with different shaders and light sources
+5. Make it easier to work with different shaders and light sources

-5. New features
+6. New features

 As of yet, there are quite a few undocumented nuts and bolts around, and it is probably very difficult to go about using this without